1 Introduction

 1.1 What is ipseology?

 Ipseology is a word I made up.
 It refers to the study of ipseity.
-My definition of ipseity is: personal identity, selfhood and the essential elements of identity.
+My definition of ipseity is: selfhood, individuality and the elements of identity.

 I want to study ipseity at scale.
 At scale means with millions of observations covering substantial temporal periods and geographical areas.
-Think 20 million American users of Twitter over six years to start and growing from there.
+Think 20 million American users of Twitter over six years to start.
+Then ask, why not hundreds of millions across dozens of nations over more than a decade?

 Let’s define ipseology as the study of human identity using large datasets and computational social science methods.